imhicihu/Winglyph-virtualization/README.md

 # Rationale #

-Virtualization of Winglyph (deprecated) on brand new operating systems, mainly Windows OS's.
+Virtualization of Winglyph ([deprecated](https://en.wikipedia.org/wiki/Deprecation)) on recent operating systems, mainly Windows OS's.
+In behalf of trueness, firstly the virtualization was done on a Macbook.
+Then, it was ported to the Windows ecosystem.

 ## What is this repository for? ##